 2014 and 2016 I completed “El Camino de Santiago”. my book of poems and photographs entitled “Step by Step” is my favorite.

 In 2018, I walked on the Israel National Trail for about 400km (250 miles) of the 1000 km in three and a half weeks.
-If you want to get more information on this walk the best website is http://walkaboutlove.org.il
+(Walking The Israel National Trail)

-In 2020 we spent 6 weeks traveling in New Zealand; some of the photos are on this website and there is a book of our spectacular trip. (you can see a short video at https://www.youtube.com/watch?v=JOGU7rSbXUw&t=10s )
+In 2020 we spent 6 weeks traveling in New Zealand; including cruising down to the Sub Antartic Islands.
+The book is New Zealand and the Sub Antarctic Islands.
+Some of the photos are on this website and there is a book of our spectacular trip. (you can see a short video at https://www.youtube.com/watch?v=JOGU7rSbXUw&t=10s )

 In 2021 I walked around Mont Blanc.
 Starting & ending in Les Hoches and walking in France, Italy and Switzerland.
 Then I met my family in Diessen, for our daughter’s wedding, and then a Viking Cruise from Budapest to Amsterdam.
 Lots of photos.